Nathan-Nesbitt/G2T/Notes/01 Setup_G2T_NN.md

 # Set up virtualbox for LAMP server development

 ## (Optimal) Just run linux
-If you have your own machiene, just run some distribution of linux.
+If you have your own machine, just run some distribution of linux.
 Real development is easiest when done on linux as you will have to do less hacky workarounds.

 ## WSL